 The chocolatiers here create handmade artisan chocolates, filling molds and operating a tempering machine in an open kitchen behind the counter.
 Only natural ingredients—pure butter, cream, fresh-roasted nuts, fruits, and premium European chocolate—are used.
-A specialty is the hazelnut Viennese, a chocolate cube comprising a single layer of milk and white chocolates wedged between two layers of dark chocolate and infused with hazelnut butter.
+A specialty is the Viennese hazelnut, a chocolate cube comprising a single layer of milk and white chocolates wedged between two layers of dark chocolate and infused with hazelnut butter.
 Novelty items include the chocolate piñata cake, a hollow shell of dark or milk chocolate filled with a variety of artisan chocolates.
 Each cake comes with a wooden mallet, so it can be smashed and the chocolate treasures released.
 The store also blends several dark chocolates to make a 72 percent cocoa-rich, dairy-free vegan chocolate.
 Follow Serenade Chocolatier on Facebook or Twitter for news of special events and free samples.

 6 Harvard St.

 Poke Garden has brought a fusion of Hawaiian and Japanese cuisine to Brookline.
 With its selection of signature bowls—try the spicy salmon with sriracha aioli or the Poke City Special with pineapple salsa—and a build-your-own option, diners will find plenty of different combinations to suit their sushi cravings.
 Bowls can also be ordered online and are available for delivery.

 Henry Bear’s Park